elastisys/compliantkubernetes/docs/operator-manual/troubleshooting.md

 ## How do I check if infrastructure drifted due to manual intervention?

-Go to the docs of the cloud provider and run Terraform `plan` instead of `apply`.
+Go to the docs of the Infrastructure Provider and run Terraform `plan` instead of `apply`.
 For Exoscale, it looks as follows:

 ```bash
 TF_SCRIPTS_DIR=$(readlink -f compliantkubernetes-kubespray/kubespray/contrib/terraform/exoscale)